-I want to tell you about the role models that I have followed over the years even before I even thought about becoming a writer.
+I want to tell you about the role models that I have followed over the years even before I even thought about becoming an author.
 If my writing could become a combination of the writing of each of them, basically mimicking their best traits, I think I’d be set for life.
 Of course, this is kind of wishing to have the basketball ability of Michael Jordan (the best in any time period; end of story, look him up), Shaquille O’Neal’s height, and Larry Bird’s aim (yes, I have not watched NBA games in a long time and yes, I am a child of the 80s).

 Anyway, as much as I‘d like the above things to occur, it is not likely to happen, but I can still enjoy basketball nonetheless.